worldforge/cyphesis/dox/minds.md

 				{
 					"id": "goal1",
 					"report": {
-						"description": "a description of the goal"
+						"description": "a description of the goal",
 						"fulfilled": 1,
 						"variables": {
 							"a var": "a value"